 Operating environment

-Despite the impacts of the Russian attack on Ukraine, increased inflation and general economic uncertainty, the market situation in Enersense’s business areas remained favourable during the first quarter of the year.
-Although the prices of raw materials, other materials and energy, which have risen as a result of the war, have stabilised and partly returned to pre-war levels, overall inflation in the markets relevant to Enersense remains high, with a particular impact on material and salary costs and thus on the profitability of projects.
+Despite the impacts of the Russian attack on Ukraine and general economic uncertainty, the market situation in Enersense’s business areas as a whole remained favourable during 2023.
+Although the prices of raw materials, other materials and energy, which have risen as a result of the war, have stabilised and partly returned to pre-war levels, overall inflation in the markets relevant to Enersense remains high, with a particular impact on material and salary costs and thus on the profitability of projects in a tight competitive environment.

-The coronavirus pandemic continues to cause infections, but it is treated as a normal virus disease and no longer involves exceptional restriction measures.
+Since the beginning of 2023, the coronavirus pandemic has been treated as a normal virus disease and it no longer involves exceptional restriction measures.